krishnan-mani/draft-awsome-cloudformation/conventions.md

     - parameters.json: File with values for Parameters to be supplied when creating a stack
     - "contexts" folder: When different "instances" of stacks can be created from a single template, we organise them under contexts.
 For e.g.: each context creates a separate version control repository.
     - "environments" folder: When different environments can be created from a single template, we can organise them under environments.
 For e.g.: different environments such as "dev", "qa", etc.
-  - One or more manifest files (such as "manifest.yml") are located in the root of the repository.
-These list which stacks we wish to act upon
+  - One or more manifest files (such as "manifest.yml") are located in the root of the repository. *This is not required by CloudFormation, but by automation to select particular stacks that we wish to act upon*